 If you do end up having a certain sign wish-list in mind for your child, you’ll want to focus on conceiving during the corresponding dates nine months in advance.
 A great tool for this is our Cosmic Conception Calendar.

-Of course, everything above works better when you know your birth chart!
+Of course, everything about using astrology to predict fertility and pregnancy works better when you know your birth chart!
 If you don’t have one yet, why not start out with our free personalized chart—and go forth and multiply!